The covering radius and a discrete surface area for non-hollow simplices: Introduction

 We are interested in upper bounds on the covering radius of non-hollow \emph{lattice polytopes}, that is, polytopes all of whose vertices are lattice points.
-If we drop the non-hollow condition it is easy to show that the maximum covering radius of a lattice $d$-polytope equals~$d$, with equality if and only if the polytope is a \emph{unimodular simplex}; that is, one of the form $\conv(\{\zero,b_1,\ldots,b_d\})$ where $\{b_1,\ldots,b_d\}$ is a lattice basis for $\Lambda$, or a lattice translate of that.
-(See \cref{coro:corner} for a proof of a more general statement).
+If we drop the non-hollow condition, the maximum covering radius of a lattice $d$-polytope equals~$d$.
+This follows since every lattice $d$-polytope contains a lattice $d$-simplex and for lattice simplices the bound is readily obtained (cf.~\cite[Eq.~(19)]{gonzalezschymura2017ondensities}).
+Moreover, equality holds if and only if the lattice polytope is a \emph{unimodular simplex}; that is, one of the form $\conv(\{\zero,b_1,\ldots,b_d\})$, where $\{b_1,\ldots,b_d\}$ is a lattice basis for $\Lambda$, or a lattice translate of that (see \cref{coro:corner} for a proof of a more general statement).

 The existence of interior lattice points makes the problem more difficult and interesting.
 The natural candidate to play the role of the unimodular simplex is